Common Searches: tours, visa, pizza, wildlife

 10. Accept Offers of Food, Drink and Accommodation

-Thais really are a friendly and gracious people, and it’s possible you will be invited for a drink or to share a meal.
+Thais really are a friendly and gracious people, and it is possible you will be invited for a drink or to share a meal.
 Offering a bed for the night is a very generous gesture, but should be carefully considered.

 11. Water is Good for You and Your Pocket